dfrappart/articles/podidentityjourney.md

 However in our case, by isolating  the application part from the rest of the Azure platform, we lock down the managed identity capability.
 **By no mean can a container be used with managed identity...**
-Actually, that's not exactly true.
+Currently, that's not exactly true.
 For instance you can leverage managed identity for Azure Container Instance.
 However, you cannot, container natively speaking, have a container be seen directly by the Azure control plane, and thus be associated with stuff from this control plane such as the managed identity that we are talking about.

 That being said, we are now in the heart of our topic. sorry for the long introduction ^^